 Whenever something bad happens, I do my prayers and seek guidance from Allah.
 I will offer the special Solat Hajat (a prayer to request something humbly from Allah), asking Him to make things easier for me and to ease my path.
 For most of the time in my travels, I had no one then, except Him.

-So I vow to stay strong as traveling is not all about rainbows and butterflies everyday.
+So I vow to stay strong as travelling is not all about rainbows and butterflies everyday.
 There are ups and downs.
 And I remember what doesn’t kill us make us stronger.

 Thanks and safe travels, Anita!